cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.3.9**
 - Improve Option Seed Behavior by not letting generated attacks hit the owner, the weapon or the Options themselves.
 - Add an API for easily filtering the owners from the hit registration of the attacks.

-**3.3.8**
-- Fix a bad logic in Seed Behavior which causes it to self-destruct.
-- Add API for adjusting rotational radius on the Option Seed.
-- Change default values for horizontal offset within the API due to a bad computation being reworked.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*